diskurse/android-stalkerware/analysis/TheTruthSpy.md

 ## Dissection of an infection, 'TheTruthSpy'.

-This will be an indepth look at what happens immediately after installation of 'TheTruthSpy', both on the Android phone and over the network.
+This will be an indepth look at what happens immediately after installation of 'TheTruthSpy', both on the Android phone itself and over the network.

+Imeediately after the apk installation the app contacts the control server and transmits the 16 character hex value of the device's 'Secure Android ID'.
+'Secure Android ID' is used by TheTruthSpy as an identifier for victim's devices, it is a 64-bit number that is generated randomly when the Android device is first booted.

+Below we can see this initial request and the response that the deviceid is not currently registered with TheTruthSpy.

 ```
 GET /protocols/check_device_registered.aspx?deviceid=d4bc-803e-25f0-8913 HTTP/1.1